 Geometry of Now

-I have designed an identity and website for Geometry of Now, a festival of sound presented by V–A–C Foundation and curated by Mark Fell.
-The festival takes place at GES-2, a former power station in Moscow.
+Identity and website design for Geometry of Now, a festival of sound presented by V–A–C Foundation.
+Curated by Mark Fell, the festival takes place at GES-2, the site of Moscow’s former power station.
 You can view the website here.